adamgf/react-native-opencv3/README.md

 ## CvInvokeGroup

-`CvInvokeGroup` is a simple react native component intended to wrap a bunch of CvInvoke react native components so multiple sets of data can be sent back to the callback specified in your app.
+`CvInvokeGroup` is a simple react native component intended to wrap a bunch of CvInvoke react native components so multiple arrays of data (an array of arrays) can be sent back to the callback specified in your app.
 It's primary usage is to have two or more sets of CvInvokes applied to the same CvCamera instance.
 It is not necessary if only one set of CvInvokes is used but can still be used for one set of CvInvokes to put the CvInvokes on separate lines.
 The `groupId` property is just an arbitrary string used to identify the set of CvInvokes for *that* CvInvokeGroup.
+The groupids for each CvInvokeGroup should be unique.

 Example:
 ```javascript